Yunoia/fe-developer-assignment/README.md

     * As an Authorized User i can create Post
     * As an Authorized User i can update my Posts
     * As an Authorized User i should see my **name** in application
-    * Pagination / Infinity loading for bonus points
+    * Infinity loading for bonus points
+3. One of the main goals is to minimize the number of api calls

-3. The only requirement is to use React and Apollo, so feel free to unleash you creativity and create a solution you will be proud of :)
+4. The only technological requirement is to use React and Apollo, so feel free to unleash you creativity and create a solution you will be proud of :)
-4. Upload your source code to [GitHub](http://github.com)
+5. Upload your source code to [GitHub](http://github.com)
     * Don't forget about README with instruction how to run/ set up an application
-5. Deploy your application to [Heroku](https://heroku.com)
+6. Deploy your application to [Heroku](https://heroku.com)
-6. Send your GitHub and Heroku links to [Yunoia team](mailto:admin@protagonist.gg)
+7. Send your GitHub and Heroku links to [Yunoia team](mailto:admin@protagonist.gg)

 Should you have any question or ideas how we can improve this assignment - fell free to create an [issue](https://github.com/Yunoia/fe-developer-assignment/issues/new)